-Q. Where and when can I get fibre broadband?
+Q. Can I get fibre broadband?

 Q. How do you decide the order of the rollout?

-The rollout has been designed to ensure that it provides the greatest possible coverage with the available funding, and the new fibre network has been designed on a Value for Money (VfM) basis.
-BT have taken into account many factors, including geography, planning requirements and the location of the existing telecoms infrastructure.
-These factors have dictated the order of the roll out.
-This approach will ensure the best value for money, but it does mean that we cannot deviate from how the network will be rolled out across the area, as doing so would result in a time-consuming and costly project, and would ultimately reduce the number of premises we are able to deliver superfast broadband to.
+We cannot deviate from how the network will be rolled out across the area, as doing so would result in a time-consuming and costly project, and would ultimately reduce the number of premises we are able to deliver superfast broadband to.